pomatio/pom-form/README.md

 ### 4. Describe tabs and fields in a settings definition file

 The settings definition file returns an associative array grouped by tab.
-You can hide groups unless a prerequisite tweak is enabled by inspecting the `enabled_settings.php` array.

 ```php
 use PomatioFramework\Pomatio_Framework_Settings;